 This information is only approximate as it is a combination of information gathered from the reporting party and information gathered during the investigation.
-Of those testing positive for prescription medications, it must again be noted that it is only considered abuse or neglect if the mother does not have a prescription for the medication and she was not given that medication at the hospital.
+Of those testing positive for prescription medications, it must be noted that it is only considered abuse or neglect if the mother does not have a prescription for the medication and she was not given that medication at the hospital.
 However, DHS has access to the Prescription Monitoring Program, through the Oklahoma Bureau of Narcotics and Dangerous Drugs which allows DHS to be able to determine if the use of prescription medications, by a person responsible for the child, is excessive and results in abuse or neglect.

 The presence of a substance in the newborn is not always indicative of abuse or neglect in and of itself.
-DHS must gather evidence to show that the use of the substance in some way contributes to the abuse or neglect of the newborn to be able to substantiate the investigation.
-Of the 416 newborns who tested positive at birth, the investigation was substantiated in 202 of those cases, with half of those being in Cleveland, Comanche, Oklahoma and Tulsa counties combined.
-In 35 percent of the substantiated investigations, the mother had no prenatal care.
+DHS must gather evidence to show the use of the substance in some way contributes to the abuse or neglect of the newborn to be able to substantiate the investigation.
+Of the 517 newborns who tested positive at birth, the investigation was substantiated in 232 of those cases.
+Child welfare workers indicated in 220 of those investigations, substance abuse was a contributing factor to the abuse or neglect DOGWHHZHH FDHVZKHHWHUHDRQIRUWH UHRP P HODWRQE\ ' +6 W UP RYHWHFKI@ZDVCXHW WEVWQFH DEXH In 34 percent of the substantiated investigations, the mother indicated she had no prenatal care.
+Of the 232 substantiated investigations, 49 percent were in Cleveland, Comanche, Oklahoma and Tulsa counties combined.

 The Children's Hospital at OU Medical Center in Oklahoma City also collects data on the children born at their facility that test positive for substances.
-In the calendar year 2014, they reported 132 cases to DHS where the mother tested positive for some type of substance, the majority of the newborns had meconium collected and tested.
-Of those cases, 103 of the newborn meconium tests came back positive.
+In the calendar year 2015, they reported 76 cases to DHS where the mother tested positive for some type of substance, the majority of the newborns had meconium collected and tested.
+Of those cases, 45 of the newborn meconium tests came back positive.
 The types of substances seen in positive tests vary, but they include alcohol, illegal substances and prescription medications.